 Physical barriers such as heavy-duty walls and floors made of materials like concrete, brick, or metal can block signals.
-Electronic devices such as microwaves, garage door openers, baby monitors or cordless phones can interfere with wireless signals and impact Wi-Fi signal strength.
+Electronic devices such as microwaves, garage door openers, baby monitors, or cordless phones can also interfere with wireless signals and impact Wi-Fi signal strength.

 Wi-Fi signals can be weaker with distance.

-Look at where your router is located.
-If it is in the basement or attic, far away from your device, or the Wi-Fi signal is impeded by concrete, you may have a coverage issue.
+Consider where your router is located.
+If it is in the basement or attic (far away from your device) or the Wi-Fi signal is impeded by concrete, you may have a coverage issue.

 Wi-Fi troubleshooting Tips

-- Look at the path between your router and your device to see if there are any thick walls or items made of metal or glass that may be interfering with the Wi-Fi signal.
+- Inspect the path between your router and your device to ensure that there are no thick walls or items made of metal or glass that may be interfering with the Wi-Fi signal.
 Attempt to place your router in an open, unobstructed area.

-- Move your wireless router closer to your smart device.
-Or move your device to a new location.
-Get within 20 feet of your router to see if it the connection improves.
+- Move your wireless router closer in proximity to your smart device (or move your device to a location closer to your router).
+Get within 20 feet of your router to see if the connection improves.

-- Unplug other electronics that might be interfering to see if it the connection improves.
+- Unplug other electronics that might be interfering with your connection to see if the Wi-Fi signal improves.

 - Many routers have adjustable antennas.
-Try pointing them in different directions to see if that improves your network coverage.
+Try pointing them in different directions to see if it improves your network coverage.

 Step 2: Reduce congestion on your network

-- If you have several people accessing the internet or streaming video at the same time, you could be experiencing a Wi-Fi network load issue.
+- If you have several people accessing the internet or streaming video at the same time, you could be experiencing a Wi-Fi network bandwidth issue.

-- Many PCs, TVs, gaming systems can be wired directly into your router.
-Move devices that can be hardwired off Wi-Fi, to free up bandwidth.
+- Many PCs, TVs, and gaming systems can be wired directly into your router.
+Move devices that can be hardwired off Wi-Fi (to free up bandwidth).

 Step 3: Consider upgrading your network equipment

-- While not required, most smart homes use range extenders / repeaters to help improve coverage and bandwidth.
+- While not required, most smart homes use range extenders/repeaters to improve coverage and bandwidth.

 - Consider upgrading to a new router especially if yours is more than a few years old.
-Newer routers with more bands can help better distribute network traffic.
-If you decide to purchase a new router, be sure it can support a dedicated 2.4 GHz network to connect your Feit Electric smart device.
+Newer routers (with more bands) can improve network traffic distribution.
+If you decide to purchase a new router, ensure that it is capable of supporting a dedicated 2.4 GHz network.

 - Consider using powerline network extenders if you have a large home or thick walls.
 Powerline extenders are devices that plug into your regular electrical outlets and transmit data along electrical cables.
 They can help supplement and relieve congestion on your Wi-Fi network.